 Diphtheria, Tetanus and Polio (DTP) and Meningitis ACWY Boosters for year 9 boys and girls

-- All students in year 9 are offered booster injections of DTP and Meningitis ACWY.
-School nurses will visit secondary schools in the summer term to offer these boosters.
+- All students in year 9 are offered booster injections of Diphtheria, Tetanus and Polio (DTP) and Meningitis ACWY.
+School Nurses will visit secondary schools in the summer term to offer these boosters.
 These are the final immunisations offered in the routine childhood schedule.
-You can view the schedule in the downloads section.
+You can view the The routine immunisation schedule from January 2020 [71kb].